 Cats like being petted on the head and back, but most cats typically hate belly rubs.

-There are a few exceptions, of course, but generally speaking, it’s best to avoid the cat’s stomach area if you want to keep your cat happy.
+There are a few exceptions, of course, but it’s best to avoid patting or touching the cat’s stomach area if you want to keep your cat happy.

-It doesn’t make any difference if you have female cats or male cats.
-There are no different preferences according to the sex of the cat.
+When it comes to belly rubs, it doesn’t make any difference if you have female cats or male cats.
+There are no preferences according to the sex of the cat.
 The same applies to cat breeds.
 Some say that the Burmese breed of cat will tolerate belly rubs however this is a generalist comment and not true of all Burmese cats.